- In the security department, Microsoft spared no effort, thus providing reliable native protection solutions. But errors do occasionally occur.

 - Right-click on the third-party antimalware solution and Uninstall it.

-- Use IObit Uninstaller Pro (suggested) or any other third-party uninstaller to clean all remaining files and registry entries the antivirus made
+- Use dedicated uninstaller software to clean all remaining files and registry entries the antivirus made.

 - Restart your PC.

 It is not mandatory to use uninstaller software, but it surely helps.
 Removing all leftover files and registry entries will significantly decrease the possibility of getting any more errors.

 Plus, this type of utility keeps your system clean.
 Leftover files are generally small, but they add up and take memory space if you never get a chance to remove them.

 Uninstallers are usually very straightforward.
 Similarly to the Windows uninstaller, it displays a list of all the apps on your PC.
 You just select it and wait for the process to complete.